Anti-Smoking Drug Shows Potential Against Alcohol Abuse

 “It is possible that this drug targets common biological systems in alcohol and nicotine use,” according to McKee.
 “This can be a potential treatment for those who have both disorders.”

 The study shows that about 80 percent of the group taking varenicline abstained from drinking, compared to 30 percent of the placebo group.
-The findings show that varenicline has the potential to reduce alcohol consumption just as effective as naltrexone, a drug used to primarily treat alcohol and opioid abuse.
+The findings indicate that varenicline has the potential to reduce alcohol consumption just as effectively as naltrexone, a drug primarily used to treat alcohol and opioid abuse.
 Compared to naltrexone, varenicline may be safer to use since it is not metabolized in the liver, according to McKee.
+With comprehensive health insurance coverage, patients can more easily access treatment options that address multiple health challenges.